mikedzikowski/AVDRipAndReplace/README.md

     New-AzDeployment -name 'Avd-LogicApp-RipAndReplace' -TemplateFile .\main.json -TemplateParameterFile .\main.parameters.json -Verbose -Location usgovvirginia
 ```

-4. Manual Steps
+4. Resource Pre-Reqs

 ## Key Vault Secrets
- The following values will be required at runtime:
+ The following values will be required to have been created in a keyvault to be used with the template spec:

 * "DomainUserPrincipalName" - Domain join user for the Azure Active Directory environment
 * "DomainPassword" - Domain join password for the djuser
 * "LocalAdminUsername" - The name of the vmuser for the virtual machine infastructure
 * "LocalAdminPassword' - The password for the virtual machine infrastructure

+## Template Spec

+* A template spec should be created to support the rip and replace of the AVD environment.
+The resource id of the template spec will be selected during deployment of the solution.

+The powershell script included in the AVDRipAndReplace repository - [New-AvdTemplateSpec.ps1](https://github.com/mikedzikowski/AVDRipAndReplace/blob/main/templateSpec/New-AvdTemplateSpec.ps1 can assist with automating the creation of the template spec.

 ## Authenticate API connector for Office 365

-The solution uses the [O365 connector](https://docs.microsoft.com/en-us/connectors/office365connector/) to automate the task of sending an approval workflow e-mail.
+If the O365 connector deployment option is selected the solution uses the [O365 connector](https://docs.microsoft.com/en-us/connectors/office365connector/) to automate the task of sending an approval workflow e-mail.

 After the solution is deployed the O365 connector must be authenticated.